sguzman/articles/README.md

 - [ ] Hostile ignorance.
 Weaponizing silence for political currency.
 Example: Communists never undertaking a systematic analysis of the fall of the USSR
 - [ ] Chinese Chauvanism and its detrimental affect on international diplomacy
 - [ ] Manager Chauvanism
+- [ ] Consumption as the small death